 Compensation and benefits work differently depending on your city, your country, and your agency.
 The only way to know exactly how your package will break down is to ask the agency for which you work.

 Usually, you’ll receive an hourly wage that might seem somewhat low, but your pay is supplemented with additional benefits.
 Most agencies provide furnished housing for the duration of your contract, along with stipends for meals and additional travel.
 Your agency might also offer medical, dental, and vision insurance, as well as paid time off, reimbursement for licensing, and end-of-assignment bonuses.

 You’ll then need to make sure you have a passport, a visa, a work permit, and any sponsorship that’s necessary.
 Each country will also have their own list of other documentation you need to present, such as your birth certificate, immunization records, and professional references.
 Plus, some countries will ask to see your transcripts to verify your education against their standards.
 The full process can sometimes take a year to complete and may also be expensive depending on additional requirements.

 Finding Overseas Nursing Jobs

-As previously stated, travel nursing jobs are typically found through an agency.
+Travel nursing jobs are typically found through an agency.
 Different agencies work with different locations and specialties, so it’s recommended to work with multiple agencies to find an assignment that meets your needs.
 Some agencies already have contracts to place nurses in overseas roles.
 This can be really helpful if you’re feeling overwhelmed about the testing, licensing, and other potential international travel requirements.
 Make sure you understand any possible drawbacks to working with the agency, such as the percentage of your pay that might go back to it.

 Living Abroad as a Travel Nurse

 Travel nursing abroad can be an incredibly exciting but also overwhelming experience.
 It can be tough to know exactly what to expect and being far away from family and friends can sometimes lead to feeling homesick.